klane/databall/docs/_pages/feature-selection.md

 labels.extend(['TEAM_' + s + '_AWAY' for s in stats])
 ```

-The input data is selected from the labels above and the output data is the W/L values encoded to be either 0 or 1 using scikit-learn's [`LabelEncoder`](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html#sklearn.preprocessing.LabelEncoder).
+The input data is selected from the labels above and the output data is the W/L values encoded to be either 0 or 1 using scikit-learn's [`LabelEncoder`](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html#sklearn.preprocessing.LabelEncoder) class.

 ```python